k3s-io/helm-controller/README.md

 A simple way to manage helm charts (v2 and v3) with Custom Resource Definitions in k8s.

 ## Manifests and Deploying
 The `./manifests` folder contains useful YAML manifests to use for deploying and developing the Helm Controller.
-This simply YAML deployment creates a HelmChart CRD + a Deployment using the `rancher/helm-controller` container.
+This simple YAML deployment creates a HelmChart CRD + a Deployment using the `rancher/helm-controller` container.
 The YAML might need some modifications for your environment so read below for Namespaced vs Cluster deployments and how to use them properly.

 #### Namespaced Deploys
 Use the `deploy-namespaced.yaml` to create a namespace and add the Helm Controller and CRD to that namespace locking down the Helm Controller to only see changes to CRDs within that namespace.
 This is defaulted to `helm-controller` so update the YAML to your needs before running `kubectl create`